Photos courtesy of Myaamia Center Archive

-In 1846, the federal government under James K. Polk drove the Miami Tribe, Baldwin’s ancestors, from central Indiana to present-day Kansas.
-In the 1870s, after a second removal forced members of the tribe to Indian Territory in modern-day Oklahoma, the Miami people were scattered across the center
+In 1846, the federal government under James K. Polk drove the Miami Tribe, Baldwin's ancestors, from central Indiana to present-day Kansas.
+In the 1870s, after a second removal forced members of the tribe to Indian Territory in modern-day Oklahoma, the Miami people were scattered across the center of the continent

 Baldwin was born to a Miami father and an English mother who raised him near Maumee, Ohio.

 "I was literally on the landscape where a lot of that history played out," Baldwin said.
 "In many ways, that landscape is the history book."